Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Case Study

 \textbf{Simulation Result: } The results are shown in Fig.~\ref{fig:sim_sf}.
 In Fig.~\ref{fig:sim_sf}(a), we plot the first two dimensions of the state, which describe the horizontal and vertical coordinates.
 Note that the robot stays in the safe region and eventually reaches the goal region, and hence satisfies safety and stability.
-For comparison, a baseline assuming all sensors are secure (including the faulty sensors) resulted in a safety violation.
-As shown in Fig.~\ref{fig:sim_sf}(b), the value of $V(x_{t})$ for our proposed scheme is always smaller than the value of $V(x_{t})$ for the baseline, and the value of $V(x_{t})$ eventually converges to zero under our approach.
+As a comparison, the baseline can identify sensor faults but still resulted in a safety violation due to the slow response time of residual-based diagnosis.